-9. Manage Cluster nodes
+9. Cluster nodes

 "Cluster nodes" provides a list of working nodes.
 You can get information on nodes usage and terminate them in this tab.